What is Search Volume in Semrush?

-The volume in the main Semrush database represents the number of searches using national level data.
-Therefore, volume can change when you change the regional database you're viewing (US, Canada, UK, etc).
+The volume in the main Semrush database represents the number of searches using national-level data, and in Keyword Overview also using local-level data.
+Therefore, volume can change when you change a regional or a local database you're viewing (US, US – Eagle County, Colorado, Canada, Canada – Alberta, UK, UK – Bedfordshire, England, etc).

 To find a keyword’s search volume, enter the keyword in the Semrush search bar to pull the Keyword Overview report:

 In addition to the monthly search volume in a regional database, the Keyword Overview will also show you a keyword’s global volume.
 Also, if you would like to get the local volume, you need to select any local sub-location, city, or region in the “Select location” field.

 Please note that local volume is only available for one keyword, not in the Bulk Analysis report.
 What is more, keep in mind that requesting local data will spend 1 “Keyword metrics updates” limit.